Living Standard — Last Updated 1 October 2025

 Keyboard interactions are handled in the focus update steps.

-For input modalities other than pointing devices and keyboards, the user agent should provide the ability for the user to indicate interest.
+For input modalities other than pointing devices, touch, and keyboards, the user agent should provide the ability for the user to indicate interest.